Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Boundary integral operators for elastodynamics

 \end{proposition} \begin{proof} We refer the reader to Appendix and Remark \ref{remark:3.4}. \end{proof} Notice that in the previous results we have used the same symbols ${\bm r}$ and $r$ to represent different but very closely related quantities.
 We believe that this similarity justifies this slight abuse of notation.

 Let us stress some consequences of the previous result.
-The (matrix) functions $V_0(t,\tau),$ $K_0(t,\tau)$, $K^\top_0(t,\tau)$ and $W_0(t,\tau)$ are the kernels of the corresponding boundary integral operators (single layer, double layer, adjoint double layer and hypersingular operator) for the elasticity layer operators.
+The (matrix) functions $V_0(t,\tau),$ $K_0(t,\tau)$, $K^\top_0(t,\tau)$ and $W_0(t,\tau)$ are the kernels of the corresponding \otherCorrections{BIOs} (single layer, double layer, adjoint double layer and hypersingular operator) for the elasticity layer operators.
 Hence, if we introduce the integral operators

 which are actually Fourier multiplier operators whose action is explicitly given by

 together with the matrix operators

 the following regularity results can be easily established, cf. Remark \ref{remark:3.4}